schwartzlab-methods/NEST/install_on_digital_alliance_readme.md

 # Python package installation

-On Digital Alliance, you have to load the Python module first as follows:
+On Digital Alliance, you have to load the Python module first as follows (this can be skipped if you are working on your local machine):
 ```
 module load python/3.10
 ```